The European Air Polishing Market in 2026: Trends, Growth, and What's Next

 3. Chinese Manufacturers Entering the Market

 Woodpecker and several emerging Chinese OEMs are gaining traction in price-sensitive segments.
-While quality gaps persist (particularly in handpiece durability and precision), competitive pricing (30–40% discount vs. European brands) is capturing budget-conscious practices and DSOs in Central/Eastern Europe and value-focused segments in Western Europe.
-This trend pressures margins across the category.
+While quality gaps persist (particularly in handpiece durability and precision), competitive pricing is capturing budget-conscious practices and DSOs in Central/Eastern Europe and value-focused segments in Western Europe.
+This trend exerts competitive pressure across the category.

 4. Digital Workflow Integration